During and after the coronavirus crisis, the motor trade needs to return to work safely. Here’s our advice on creating a ‘Covid-secure’ environment.

-However, if you want to get assistance from fully qualified risk management professionals, we are here to help.
+Having got your templates, if you need assistance from fully qualified risk management professionals, we're also here to help.

 Our specialist Risk Management team can carry out bespoke ‘Covid-secure’ risk assessments.
 This can minimise the threat of coronavirus spreading in your motor trade business.